Police: Worcester homeowner shoots, injures man trespassing on his property

-WORCESTER (WHDH) - A 29-year-old Worcester man was shot by a homeowner early Sunday morning while trespassing outside their house, police said.
+WORCESTER, MA (WHDH) - A 29-year-old Worcester man was shot by a homeowner early Sunday morning while trespassing outside his house, police said.

-Worcester police officers responding to a report of shots fired on Second Street about 12:47 a.m. met a 56-year-old man who said he had just shot an intruder during a fight outside his house.
+Officers responding to a report of shots fired on Second Street about 12:47 a.m.
+Sunday met a 56-year-old man who said he had just shot an intruder during a fight outside his house.
 The man, whose name was not released, told officers he saw a suspicious man dressed in all black clothing, wearing a dark-colored backpack, checking a car door on a vehicle parked outside his house, police said.

 When the homeowner saw the man walk into his yard, he said he got a handgun and went outside to confront him, police said.
 While escorting the man off his property, witnesses said they heard the man threaten to shoot the homeowner and reach for his waistband, prompting him to open fire.